romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Is it possible to run code scanning in an external CI system and then upload the results to GitHub without using GitHub Actions?
+Q: Is it possible to run code scanning in an external CI system and then upload the results to GitHub without using GitHub Actions?
 <details><summary>Show the answer</summary><p>

 - **True**